thermalogic/RustSEUIF97/README.md

 This package supports **12 distinct input state pairs** for calculating **36 thermodynamic, transport, and derived properties** (see [Properties](#properties)), and **thermodynamic process functions** (see [Thermodynamic Process Functions](#thermodynamic-process-functions)).

+## Acceleration Methods

+- Loop Tiling: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.
+- Shared-Power Scaling in Derivative-Related Polynomials: By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
+Subsequent results are derived through exponent scaling, thereby eliminating redundant calculations and significantly improving computational efficiency

+Please refer to [The acceleration methods](./docs/the_acceleration_methods.md) for more details on the algorithm

 ## What's New in the Rust Version

 The Rust version of SEUIF97 is a major upgrade over [the original C implementation](https://github.com/thermalogic/SEUIF97), delivering significant improvements in performance, functionality, and ecosystem support.